Then There Were Three

 Our Backyard Garden

 I got sent off to boarding school at the ripe old age of fourteen.
 It was six hours from home and was a military school.
 I was pretty miserable for a few months.
 Then it dawned on me that there will be times in your life that you will have little control of where you are.
-What you can control is how you choose to react that the situation and your location.
+What you can control is how you choose to react to the situation and your location.

 Four years later when I got in my car and drove the twelve hours by myself to Harvard in Cambridge, Massachusetts, I was determined to make the best of it.
 I had never been there, but I planned to push my limits.